BULLDOG TESTING CENTER

 Upper Division Writing Exam (UDWE)

-The Upper Division Writing Exam (UDWE) is a fully on-line exam that is offered throughout the year composed of two 60-minute essays and one 10-minute break.
-The UDWE is designed to confirm that your writing skills are at the upper-division level.
+Overview: The Upper Division Writing Exam (UDWE) meets the Graduate Writing Assessment Requirement (GWAR) that all California State University students must meet before graduating.
+This time writing test is an online exam that is offered throughout the year composed of two 60-minute essays and one 10-minute break.
+The UDWE is designed to confirm that your writing skills meet graduation standards.

 SPECIAL NOTE: Students may attempt the UDWE a maximum of 2 times.
+It is recommended by the BTC and English departments to wait 30 days before reattempting the exam.
 Failure to achieve a passing grade within 2 attempts will require a students to successfully complete a "W" course before graduation.

 UDWE CREDIT: An undergraduate student at California State University, Fresno may receive 1 unit of credit (English 100W) for passing this exam.
 The unit of credit is not automatic, but may be requested by the student on the day of the test.
 In order to avoid extra fees, a student must be enrolled at Fresno State the semester the unit of credit is to be posted.
-It is imperative that the UDWS requirement be met within two semesters after completing 60 units.
-The UDWS requirement cannot be fulfilled by a class or test taken outside of The California State University system and cannot be satisfied at a CSU campus at which the student has not matriculated.
+It is imperative that the Graduate Writing Assessment Requirement (GWAR) requirement be met within two semesters after completing 60 units.
+The GWAR requirement cannot be fulfilled by a class or test taken outside of The California State University system and cannot be satisfied at a CSU campus at which the student has not matriculated.

 If special accommodations for the UDWE are requested, please complete your registration process and then confirm any arrangements through Services for Students with Disabilities (SSD).

-More information regarding Services for Students with Disabilities can be found on-line at, Services for Students with Disabilities
+More information regarding Services for Students with Disabilities can be found on-line at Services for Students With Disabilites (SSD)

 1. Log onto my.fresnostate.edu